Sitecore/Sitecore.Demo.Edge/docs/cdp-personalize/decisioning/offers/Website-Home-Page-Hero-Healthy-Living/README.md

 ## How to Replicate

-1. Navigate to the offers page.
+1. Navigate to the offers page under Library.

    ![Offers page](/docs/cdp-personalize/decisioning/offers/Offers-page.png)